George Mason University, Department of Statistics: Multiple Open Rank Tenure-Track/Tenured Faculty Positions

-For full consideration, applicants must apply for position number F465AZ; at http://jobs.gmu.edu/; complete and submit the online application; and upload a statement of professional goals including your perspective on teaching and research (to attach as 'Other Doc'), a complete CV with publications, a statement on what diversity and inclusion means to you (to attach as 'Other Doc'), and the names of three professional references.
-Please indicate if interested in a specific collaboration or a joint appointment, e.g., GMU-NISS.
-The review of applications will begin December 2, 2019 and continue until the positions are filled.
+For full consideration, applicants must apply for position number F582AZ; at https://jobs.gmu.edu/; complete and submit the online application; and upload a statement of professional goals including both your perspective on teaching and research; as well as interest in a specific collaboration or joint appointment (to attach as 'Other Doc'), a complete CV with publications, a statement on what diversity and inclusion means to you (to attach as 'Other Doc'), and the names of three professional references.
+The review of applications will begin November 16, 2020 and continue until the position is filled.

 George Mason University is an equal opportunity/affirmative action employer, committed to promoting inclusion and equity in its community.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability or veteran status, or any characteristic protected by law.

 About George Mason University

 George Mason University is Virginia's largest public university located in the suburbs of Washington, D.C.
 With strong undergraduate and graduate degree programs in engineering, information technology, public policy, economics, visual and performing arts, life sciences and biotechnology, Mason prepares its alumni to succeed in the workforce and meet the needs of the region and the world.